aosp-mirror/platform_development/cmds/monkey/README.NETWORK.txt

 This simulates the opening or closing the keyboard (like on dream).

+wake

+This command will wake the device up from sleep and allow user input.

 OTHER NOTES

 There are some convenience features added to allow running without